FirebirdSQL/jaybird/src/documentation/faq.md

 Type 2 driver, will connect to the database using client library (`fbclient.dll` on Windows, and `libfbclient.so` on Linux).
-Requires correct installation of the client library and the Jaybird native library.
+Requires correct installation of the client library and - for Jaybird 2.2 or earlier - the Jaybird native library, or - for Jaybird 3.0 - the JNA jar file.

     jdbc:firebirdsql:local:<database>

 Type 2 driver in local mode.
 Uses client library as in previous case, however will not use socket communication, but rather access database directly.
-Requires correct installation of the client library and the Jaybird native library.
+Requires correct installation of the client library and - for Jaybird 2.2 or earlier - the Jaybird native library, or - for Jaybird 3.0 - the JNA jar file.

 Embedded Server
 ---------------